Beauty mark: History

 An example of a patch box from the early eighteenth-century, made of silver.

 A mouche was generally made of paper, silk or velvet and was applied to the face as a form of make-up.
 They were kept in a patch box, or boîte à mouches ('box of flies'), and were often fanciful shapes such as hearts or stars.
 Patch boxes were often ornate, silver boxes, and formed an essential part of a woman's boudoir.
 Fashion prints from the late seventeenth century show women with an increasing number of beauty marks in a variety of sizes and shapes, placed on the cheeks, chins, and forehead.

 Besides their decorative value, the patches could hide smallpox scars or syphilis sores, as well as acne.
 In 1668, the English diarist Samuel Pepys recorded attending the theatre and witnessing Barbara Villiers, one of the King's mistresses "called to one of her women… for a little patch off her face, and put it into her mouth and wetted it, and so clapped it upon her own by the side of her mouth, I suppose she feeling a pimple rising there."
 Contemporary satire or beauty manuals like R. Smith's A Wonder of Wonders: or, a Metamorphosis of fair Faces voluntarily transformed into foul Visages attested the wearing of patches could "turn botches into beauty."

-By the eighteenth-century, the wearing of patches also adopted social and political meaning.
-The placement or shape of a patch could reveal information about then wearer's relationship status, sexual availability, or political affiliations.

-Alexander Pope's 1712 poem The Rape of the Lock mentions such patches as indicators of "secular love":